12TribesofIsrael/MasterSkoolPlus/QUICK_START.md

   - Double‑check email/password (or omit flags to use defaults in script config)
   - Ensure your account has access to the community
   - If you encounter 2FA/CAPTCHA, try an interactive (non‑headless) run and stay logged in
+- Non‑interactive runs:
+  - To skip pre‑run cleanup prompts in the single‑lesson script, set `SKIP_CLEANUP_PROMPT=1` in your environment before running.
 - Chrome/driver issues:
   - Ensure Chrome is installed and up to date
   - Re‑run `pip install -r requirements.txt`